Chopper One: Episodes

-Home Media and Streaming Services
+Home media and streaming services

 Since its cancellation in 1974, Chopper One was reported to have rarely (if ever) been seen again in rerun syndication.

 On July 12, 2016, Sony Pictures released Chopper One: The Complete Series on DVD in Region 1.
 This is a Manufacture-on-Demand (MOD) release, available exclusively in the US and is part of the Sony Pictures Choice Collection in partnership with Amazon.com and their CreateSpace MOD program.

 As of 2023, all 13 episodes of Chopper One are available on free video streaming service Crackle.